lucas-albers-lz4/scrape-linkedin/README.md

    - Rejection tracking

 3. **Data Validation**
-   - URL field is not automatically populated (requires manual entry)
+   - URL field is not automatically populated
-   - URL is not available in clipboard data from LinkedIn
    - Limited to standard US salary formats

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Run tests
+5. Submit a pull request

+## License

+MIT License - See LICENSE file for details